mobxjs/mobx/docs/README.md

 Was MobX key in making your project a success?
 Share the victory by using the [donate button](https://mobxjs.github.io/mobx/donate.html)!
 MobX is developed largely in free time, so any ROI is appreciated :-).
-If you leave a name it will be added to the sponsors list.
+If you leave a name you will be added to the [sponsors](https://github.com/mobxjs/mobx/blob/master/sponsors.md) list :).